| Title: | Tools for Message Passing Between Processes |

 fire()

-Sends a signal to the source with associates object obj
+Sends a signal to the source with associates object obj.

 Producer$fire(signal, obj = NA)

-A string signal to send.
+signalA string signal to send.

-The object to associate with the signal.
+objThe object to associate with the signal.

 fireEval()

-Signals for execution of the expression obj
+Signals for execution of the expression obj with values from

-the environment (or list) env
+the environment (or list) env substituted in.

 Producer$fireEval(expr, env)

-An expression to evaluate.
+exprAn expression to evaluate.

-An environment or list for substitution
+envAn environment or list for substitution

 fireDoCall()